 Let’s face it, deliveries are expensive.
-Given that the last mile can account for 41% of overall supply chain costs, it’s not surprising that retailers, grocers and other businesses may be wary about expanding their existing delivery services, or launching new ones.
+Given that the last mile can account for 41% of overall supply chain costs, it’s not surprising that retailers, grocers, logistics providers and other businesses may be wary about expanding their existing delivery services, or launching new ones.
 But ecommerce is growing while consumer demand is rising, and if customers aren’t offered the delivery options they want, they’ll shop elsewhere.
 Businesses can’t neglect deliveries; the only question for them is how to perfect those deliveries and ensure they help, rather than hurt, profit margins.

 To do that, brands must understand the cost structure of delivery operations.